-Prime Minister Boris Johnson ordered the closure of all UK schools from Friday 20th March, in order to help the country tackle the outbreak of coronavirus.
+Prime Minister Boris Johnson ordered the closure of all UK schools from Friday 20th March, in order to help the country tackle the outbreak of Covid-19.

-For parents, the announcement of schools closing came with some trepidation, with most now facing the daily realities of homeschooling – as well as juggling jobs and household responsibilities alongside their children now home all the time (see our tips for coping with the adjustment here).
-Of course, there are some exceptions – children of key workers are still permitted to go to school.
+For parents, the announcement of schools closing came with some trepidation, with most facing the daily realities of homeschooling – as well as juggling jobs and household responsibilities alongside their children being home all the time – made even more difficult until grandparents can help with childcare.

-But for most kids in the UK, the closures have meant days spent at home, and missing out on socialising with friends, as well as exams, and the fun end-of-term treats, such as proms, days out, and assemblies that many little ones look forward to for months.
+For most kids in the UK, the closures meant days spent at home, and missing out on socialising with friends, as well as exams, and the fun end-of-term treats, such as proms, days out, and assemblies that many little ones look forward to for months.

-Speaking to the nation on Monday, Prime Minister Boris Johnson confirmed that he and his team believe that they will be able to move to the second phase of the plan to ‘unlock the country’ next month.
+Speaking to the nation in May, Prime Minister Boris Johnson confirmed that he that the country would be moving to the second phase of the plan to ‘unlock the country’ in June.

-He has however explained that he knows some schools will not be able to reopen on this 1st June date.
+The Prime Minister has explained that he knows some schools are not able to reopen today.

-The other primary school years would return after that – and only after that, would secondary school pupils return to education.
+Other primary school years are expected to return in the coming weeks – and only after that, will secondary school pupils return to education.
 The PM has said that it is likely that those in Year 10 and Year 12 would return first, given the importance of their GCSEs and A Level exams.
 However, no guidance has been offered on other secondary school years.